i-Mode - Introduction

 Fortune Magazine recently selected Mari Matsunaga as one of the most powerful women in business in Japan.

 i-Mode is one of the world's most successful services offering wireless web browsing and e-mail from mobile phones in Japan.

-i-Mode is provides packet-data transmission which enables operators to charge their customers according to the volume of data transmitted and users do not pay for the time they are connected to a website or service.
+i-Mode provides packet-data transmission, which enables operators to charge their customers according to the volume of data transmitted and users do not pay for the time they are connected to a website or service.

 i-Mode customer base is increasing exponentially every day in the whole world and is being provided worldwide through DoCoMo's partners through a licensing scheme.

 The current i-Mode center is called CiRCUS in DoCoMo's Kawasaki office and the operation support system is called CARNiVAL, which is hosted in the Toranomon JT Building.

 There are DoCoMo's competitors in the market who launched very similar mobile data services: KDDI launched EZweb, and J-Phone launched J-Sky etc.